MOTUNRAYO

 PRESENTING

-During Black History Month 2024, I curated and moderated a panel discussion featuring four prominent journalists in London’s creative industry ; Ezreen Benissan, Natty Kasambala, Aswan Magumbe and Emma Ogao in City St George’s, University of London.
+In March 2024, in celebration of Black History Month, Motunrayo Ilo curated and moderated a panel discussion featuring four prominent journalists within London’s media industry ; Ezreen Benissan, Natty Kasambala, Aswan Magumbe and Emma Ogao at City St George’s, University of London’s Journalism Department.

 YOU’RE IN GOOD HANDS